Jean Parker: Death

 Parker died of a stroke at the Motion Picture and Television Country House and Hospital on November 30, 2005.
 She is interred at the Forest Lawn Memorial Park in Hollywood Hills.

 Legacy

 In the 1950s, columnist Erskine Johnson deemed Parker "the Liz Taylor of the 1930s."
-Upon her death, journalist Ronald Bergan noted Parker as an undervalued actress whose career was stifled by the studio system who gave her "too little chance to shine."
+Upon her death, journalist Ronald Bergan noted Parker as an under-valued actress whose career was stifled by the studio system who gave her "too little chance to shine."